Things to Do at Home: The Best Movies, TV Shows, Operas and Stage Plays to Stream

 Mandatory stay-at-home and social distancing orders have Hawai‘i residents scrambling to figure out our own versions of the “new normal.”
 But at the end of the day we all need a little distraction while we attempt to curb the spread of COVID-19.
 So let us introduce to you the ultimate guide to quaran-streaming.

 Stream a Movie Meant for Box Office Release, Now!

 A handful of newly released movies have been smartly switched from the cinemas to streaming services.
-Some of the biggest names are DC’s Birds of Prey with Margot Robbie; The Invisible Man starring Elisabeth Moss (The Handmaid’s Tale); Guy Ritchie’s newest an-American-in-London ensemble gangster film, The Gentleman, starring Matthew McConaughey, Charlie Hunnam and hapa hottie Henry Golding (Crazy Rich Asians); and Greta Gerwig’s near perfect adaptation of the Louisa May Alcott classic, Little Women.
-These titles range between $4.99 and $19.99 on Amazon Prime, which seems high but not if you had to buy two or more movie tickets instead.
+Some of the biggest names are DC’s Birds of Prey with Margot Robbie; The Invisible Man starring Elisabeth Moss (The Handmaid’s Tale); Guy Ritchie’s newest an-American-in-London ensemble gangster film, The Gentleman, starring Matthew McConaughey, Charlie Hunnam and hapa hottie Henry Golding (Crazy Rich Asians); and The Way Back starring Ben Affleck.
+These titles range between $14.99 and $19.99 on Amazon Prime, which seems high but not if you had to buy two or more movie tickets instead.
 All of these are on my list—or my dad’s list since I’m stealing his account right now.
 (What can I say?
 Times are tough.)

 After rewatching this trailer I can’t help but feel like I need to rethink streaming this at home alone.